codegangsta/martini-contrib/binding/README.md

 #### Validate

-`binding.Validate` receives a populated struct and checks it for errors, first by enforcing the "required" attribute on struct field tags, then by executing the `Validate()` method on the struct, if it is a `binding.Validator`.
+`binding.Validate` receives a populated struct and checks it for errors, first by enforcing the `binding:"required"` value on struct field tags, then by executing the `Validate()` method on the struct, if it is a `binding.Validator`.
 (See usage below for an example.)

-*Note:* The `required` attribute, which you can append to the end of a struct field tag, means that you do not allow the zero value for that type (i.e. if you want to allow 0 in an int field, do not make it required).
+*Note:* Marking a field as "required" means that you do not allow the zero value for that type (i.e. if you want to allow 0 in an int field, do not make it required).

 #### ErrorHandler